jrxmae/knit-co-tracker/README.md

 * As a user, I want to be informed when I have inputted data incorrectly.

 * As a user, I want to be able to input data as much as I want and leave the program when I am finished.

-* As a user, I want to be able to view the data I inputted after exiting the program.

 ### Data Model